 These days, Girona is a bustling, little-visited city.
 The Onyar River cuts through the city, and beautiful pastel-colored villa-style buildings line the river on both sides.
-Full of fashionable shops and elegant restaurants, not to mention superb historic hotels in the region, it’s a delight to visit and not as packed with tourists as other Spanish cities.
+It’s a delight to visit and not as packed with tourists as other Spanish cities full of fashionable shops and elegant restaurants, not to mention superb historic hotels in the region.
 Girona is full of beautiful reminders of its past- from the Jewish “Call” to the Moorish baths, to the abundant medieval architecture and more recent “Modernista” architecture.
 Girona used to be surrounded by a fortress wall, and a part of the remaining parts of the eastern city walls have been rebuilt, called the “Passeig de la Muralla,” which is now a lovely walkway around the ancient city, the “Casc Antic.”
-Girona is definitely worth a visit if you will be visiting Catalonia and is also an excellent base to visit many nearby attractions.
-The river setting is quite magical and a romantic place to stay overnight and see the city illuminated by night.
+Girona is definitely worth a visit if you are in Catalonia and is also an excellent base to visit many nearby attractions.
+The river setting is magical and a romantic place to stay overnight and see the city illuminated by night.

 Gastronomy & Wine